NotANumberNaN/rofflifier/README.md

   * Petroglyph - Further Back In Time
   * Hermit - Hermie
   * Wheel of Fortune - Hweel Me
   * Hanged Man - Hung Man
-  * Endless Mode - Keep It Goin
   * Ectoplasm - Ectogasm
   * The Club - The Clurb
   * The Head - Head